projectmesa/mesa/docs/intro-tutorial.rst

 Building your own visualization component
 -------------------------------------------

 **Note:** This section is for users who have a basic familiarity with JavaScript.
 If that's not you, don't worry!
+(If you're an advanced JavaScript coder and find things that we've done wrong or inefficiently here, please `let us know <https://github.com/projectmesa/mesa/issues>`_!)

 If the visualization elements provided by Mesa aren't enough for you, you can build your own and plug them into the model server.